Slickdeals/sshguard/README.md

 Recipes
 -------
 ### default
 Installs and configures SSHGuard.

-Uses the iptables cookbook to configure a new chain for sshguard to drop traffic from offenders.
+If the `node['iptables']['use_iptables_cookbook']` attribute is set to true (default behavior) it will use the iptables cookbook to configure a new chain for sshguard to drop traffic from offenders

+If it is set to false then the cookbook will enable the upstream package's method which calls the rule add commands in sshguard's init script.
+In this case you will need to enable iptables and ensure it is working elsewhere

 ### install_package
 Installs sshguard through the package manager.
 Used by the `default` recipe.